BSVino/Blender/README.md

 ### Unexpected Behavior

-* When the mouse is over a menu and the user clicks on another menu, it doesn�t open the other menu.
+* When the mouse is over a menu and the user clicks on another menu, it doesn't open the other menu.
 * ~~Clicking on the same menu again does not close it.~~
 * If a button panel is too small the user has to scroll it.
 * If the user is in grab/scale/rotate mode and presses the button again, it does nothing.
 * If the user holds down a grab/scale/rotate tool, letting go does not finish the task.
-* There is a + to open the �n� control panel but no - to close it.
+* There is a + to open the "n" control panel but no - to close it.
 * Clicking in empty space does not unselect.
 * Right click to select is default.
 Left click should select.
 * Right click should bring up a context menu.